Comprehensive Cancer Screening Program

 Low-dose CT (Computed Tomography) Lung Cancer Screening

-The Riverside Medical Center Lung Screening Program offers lung cancer screenings for individuals at high risk.
+The Riverside Medical Center Lung Screening Program offers FREE lung cancer screenings for individuals at high risk.
 To determine if you are at increased risk please use our lung cancer risk assessment tool.
 The multidisciplinary program is under the direction of Pulmonary Medicine, Radiology, Thoracic Surgery, and Oncology services and follows the National Comprehensive Cancer Network (NCCN) guidelines for lung screening.

 What to Expect

 Individuals who meet high risk guidelines will meet with a lung cancer screening navigator to review personal history, a respiratory therapist to provide a pulmonary screen and discuss smoking cessation if applicable, followed by a low dose CT scan of the chest.